Ventrosky/web-projects/README.md

 ## hackernews-client

-Application I have built while reading the book [The Road to Learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
+Application I have built while reading the book "The Road to Learn React" by Robin Wieruch.
 * Using: **ReactJS**, **Javascript ES6** & **Scss**.
 * Link: https://hackernews-buccdev.herokuapp.com/